What are your hours?

-You may purchase tickets at the door, and most often they are available (check with the box office).
-During productions, the box office is open 90 minutes before curtain through intermission.
+Yes, you may purchase tickets at the door 90 minutes prior to the performance through intermission.
 However, you may not reserve tickets in advance and pay for them at the door.

 What if I buy a ticket and then have a conflict and can’t attend?

 We have a liberal exchange policy.
-As long as you call to release your seat prior to the performance, we can exchange your ticket or, if that proves impossible, we send you a letter, for tax purposes, acknowledging the donation of your ticket to the theatre.
+As long as you call the Box Office at (262) 633-4218 to release your seat prior to the performance, we can exchange your ticket for a performance of the same show.
+If that proves impossible, you can make a tax deductible donation of the the cost of the ticket back to the theatre.